International Journal of Dental Materials Journal Policies

 Sending a Revised Manuscript

-The journal publishes every quarter (online and print on demand).
-The journal displays articles online as ‘Articles in Press’ immediately on acceptance.
+The journal publishes every quarter (online).
+The journal displays articles online as ‘Articles in Press’ immediately upon acceptance.